 6. “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”- Mark Twain

-I found I’m happy when I’m trekking for hours just to visit hidden falls, lakes and other wonders of nature.
+I found I’m happy when I’m trekking for hours just to visit hidden falls, lakes, and other wonders of nature.
 I found happiness scrambling up boulders and rocks to get to a mountain summit.
-In the process I discovered my limits, my capabilities, and my inner thoughts and aspirations long stilted by practicalities.
+In the process, I discovered my limits, my capabilities, and my inner thoughts and aspirations long stilted by practicalities.
 In other words: I rediscovered who I really am.
-I have been that confident, self-assured inner child with a polyanna sunshine attitude towards anything and everything even when drenched and soaking wet under the rain.
-Until I forgot I was a polyanna, and nurtured negative thoughts about life.
+I have been that confident, self-assured inner child with a pollyanna sunshine attitude towards anything and everything even when drenched and soaking wet under the rain.
+Until I forgot I was a Polyana and nurtured negative thoughts about life.
 The law of attraction says you attract what you think.
 I began the journey inward and tried my best to nurture only the good things in life.

 It doesn’t matter how difficult your journey is.
 What matters is the fulfillment that comes from reaching a destination and the journey itself.

 8. Always do what you are afraid to do. – Ralph Waldo Emerson